-The antioxidants and organic compounds present in Brazil nut help in developing the immunity of the body.
-The vitamin C content couples with selenium and zinc to stimulate the production of white blood cells and antioxidant compounds throughout the body to neutralize free radicals.
 All of this helps in preventing many chronic illnesses.
 Selenium in Brazilian nuts is highly advantageous for developing the immune system and helps wounds to heal.
 It contains a plethora of nutrients that boost the immune system, fighting off cold and flu.
 Brazil nuts also provide ample energy to carry out the day-to-day activities.

 Brazil nuts are useful for treating Acrodermatitis enteropathica, a rare inherited disorder.
 The disorder occurs when the body fails to absorb sufficient amounts of zinc, leading to its deficiency.
 Brazil nut contains high levels of zinc, which can help to combat Acrodermatitis enteropathica by fulfilling this deficiency.